-Use the toolbar to enter and find "53 West South Street, Carlisle, PA 17013", which is where Carlisle Borough Hall is located.
-If all went well, the location should flash on screen.
+Use the toolbar to type in and find the address "53 West South Street, Carlisle, PA 17013", which is where Carlisle Borough Hall is located.
+The location should flash on screen.

-Next, build a two-part query to select all the segments of West Willow Street and the segments of the other streets that touch it.
+Next, build a two-part query to select all the segments of West Willow Street and the segments of other streets that touch it.